 Hip Dysplasia is a common problem that can occur in Golden Retrievers.
 This is a genetic disorder that is caused when the thighbone doesn’t sit in the hip socket properly.
-This can cause a lot of discomfort and hinder them from getting around.
+This can cause lots of discomfort and hinder them from getting around.
 Severe arthritis can occur as well, but it can be corrected with some costly surgery.

-Along with the Hip Dysplasia is Elbow Dysplasia, which can occur as well.
+Along with Hip Dysplasia is Elbow Dysplasia, which can occur as well.
 This is when the joints in the leg don’t line up properly and can slip out of the socket.

 Golden Retrievers are sometimes referred to in the veterinary field as Cancer Retrievers.
 They are known for getting many different forms of cancer.
-Some forms of cancers that are common are hemangiosarcoma, lymphosarcoma, mast cell tumors and bone cancer.
+Some forms of cancers that are common are hemangiosarcoma, lymphosarcoma, mast cell tumors, and bone cancer.

 The cancer treatments can become very costly and can cause a financial and emotional drain on you and your family.
-Make sure to have lots of check ups with your vet to catch any signs of cancer as early as possible.
+Make sure to have lots of checkups with your vet to catch any signs of cancer as early as possible.

 Golden Retrievers can have an issue on the heart called, subaortic stenosis.
 This is when the aorta narrows restricting the blood that is carried away from the heart.
 This can usually be detected in the early stages as a slight murmur.
 Unfortunately, it has been known to cause sudden and instant death in canines, including dogs that are early in their years.
 Make sure to have the heart checked at all of your yearly vet visits to catch any early signs.